11 Ways to Make the Most of Your Standup Meetings

 In today’s busy world, employees often feel isolated.
 It’s important for you to bring your team together when possible.
-It can be hard to find the time to do that when everybody is working hard on a deadline.
-That’s where standups come in.
+Of course, it can be tricky to find the time to do that when everybody is working hard on their own deadlines.
 When you set aside a few minutes each day for the team to meet, you create an important routine that supports the project and builds camaraderie.

 Standups are daily meetings that include the members of the team working on a project.
-Some call standups “daily scrums” or “huddles.”
-These types of meetings are most common in software companies and other businesses that use Agile methodologies, but they’re also useful in the service industry and with hourly employees.
-In the most traditional sense of the word, the members of a team stand around the room or near the project board and report on their progress.
+Some call standups “daily scrums” or “daily huddles” or even just “morning meetings” or “daily check-ins”.
 Many people in the restaurant world call standups “line-ups”.
-Before the doors open to customers, employees stand in line to share information and to have their uniforms inspected.
+In the traditional scrum meeting format, the members of a team stand around the room or near the project board and report on their progress.

-There are many benefits to standup meetings.
-In the business community, they’re a useful way to track workflow and project status.
-When the team meets on a regular basis, the workflow is more consistent.
-In the service industry, employees share relevant information and trade tips.
+In the service industry, they’re a great way for employees to share relevant information and trade tips.
 For example, if one waitperson had trouble with a customer the night before, she might ask for advice on how to handle a similar situation in the future.
 That way, your establishment becomes known for consistency.
-Or, internally, if a cashier had trouble balancing his drawer, someone else may be able to offer a more efficient way to count cash.
+Or, internally, if a cashier had trouble balancing their drawer, someone else may be able to offer a more efficient way to count cash.

 There are other reasons why standups are popular.
 Let’s take a look at a few:

 1. Get people functioning as a team.

 It can be tough for a team in a fast-paced environment to communicate effectively.
 Let’s use some examples from the restaurant industry once more: